About this service

 Winter vomiting is quite infectious and can be spread quite quickly through any close contact.

-Anyone, including visitors, who is suffering from diarrhoea or vomiting should not go to hospital until they have been free from symptoms for 48 hours (2 days).
+Anyone, including visitors, who is suffering from diarrhoea or vomiting should not go to hospital until they have been completely free from symptoms for 48 hours (2 days).

 Help reduce the spread of Norovirus.
 Wash your hands thoroughly and stay at home.

 The best way to clean hands is with soap and warm water, paying attention to fingers, thumbs, under nails and wrists.
-Drying hands properly is just as important, as damp hands can harbour germs.

 Hand washing is the simplest but most effective way to reduce the risk of infection.
 Hands should be washed with soap and water or alcoholic hand rub may be used in many situations.
-Visitors should also wash their hands on arrival and before leaving the ward.
-When you are at home hand hygiene is necessary to keep you well.

 You should wash your hands: